FrahOrru/HS-M3-2Y/README.md

 5 - Button to change background color (dark and light) colour palette

     on the top right there is a button to switch color mode

+5 - Responsive on all devices

+++ points that i think deserves extra points :)

+    - store that manages data through content